flemesre/PHYS-449-final-project/CNN code/README.md

 ## Notes
 - To run on cuda, the batch size is reduced to 10
 - How are the biases initialized?
+How is gamma initialized?
-- Cauchy loss not implemented yet
+- Cauchy loss partly implemented (missing the Heaviside/restrict to [-1,1] part)
 - More testing, especially on the other simulations
 - Setting both `device` and `device0` to `'cuda'` is recommended (~500 batches per second, batch size = 64)